 Our Filmmaker-in-Residence is a seasoned documentarian who receives space and honoraria to develop a new project and share with the community.

-Residencies last 30-90 days and are determined through a competitive application process.
+The Filmmaker-in-Residence is determined through a competitive application process.
 The Filmmaker-in-Residence receives office space, honoraria, and access to Docs In Progress and other Washington-area resources, and an honoraria in exchange for teaching a workshop, serving as a mentor, and screening and discussing work.

-Meet our 2015 Filmmaker-in-Residence
+Meet our Previous Filmmaker-in-Residence

 Special thanks to the National Endowment for the Arts for supporting our residency program.